Common Symptoms Of STIs in Women

 Since many humans with trich will experience mild symptoms, it can easily spread among partners who have unprotected sex.
 If trichomoniasis goes untreated, it can cause serious health complications down the road.
 The great news is that trich is 100% treatable.
 A doctor will prescribe you metronidazole or tinidazole, which are oral antibiotics.
 These antibiotics are also completely safe for pregnant women.

 While it can be frustrating and stressful to find out you have an STI, it doesn't mean the end of having fun and enjoying life.
 Many common STIs, and other vaginal infections, are highly treatable—and some are even curable.
-Don't ignore your symptoms, s to order your STI screening and begin STI treatment as soon as your first symptoms appear.
+Don't ignore your symptoms, speak with a wisp doctor to order your STI screening and begin STI treatment as soon as your first symptoms appear.
 You'll be happy you did—now your mind can relax while you're on the toilet!